Introduction

 Select the LCC file and adjust all the parameters before executing the composition.

 *** NOTE: the LCC file must not be placed in the Source Folder together with the images to be composed, If it is put there, it will be included in the composition as an additional frame.
-You can place it in a sub-folder instead, so that it won’t be composed but only applied at the end. - Batch LCC process on image couples
+You can place it in a sub-folder instead so that it won’t be composed but only applied at the end.

-In this case, the images in Source Folder need to be arranged in couples so that, when alphabetically sorted, each LCC image will immediately follow (Image + LCC) or precede (LCC + Image) its target image.
+In this case, images in Source Folder need to be arranged in couples so that, when alphabetically sorted, each LCC frame will immediately follow (Image + LCC) or precede (LCC + Image) its target image.

 A single LCC is applied to all files present in Source Folder.
 In such case, you need to manually select the LCC image as you would do with frame-average and frame-median.